singh-aparna/portfolio-aparna-singh/README.md

 ## ✨ Future Enhancements

-Add a contact form for direct communication.
+-Add a contact form for direct communication.
-Integrate a blog section to share insights and tutorials.
+-Integrate a blog section to share insights and tutorials.
-Enhance animations and transitions for a smoother user experience.
+-Enhance animations and transitions for a smoother user experience.

 ## 🤝 Contributions
 Feel free to fork this repository and submit pull requests for improvements!